 4. Sound Quality

 We can consider this part of our Sonos PLAY:5 vs PLAY:3 article as the most crucial one.
-The main reason why people purchase such devices is due to their sound qualities.
+The main reason why people purchase such devices is due to their sound quality.
 If these Sonos speakers can’t meet the minimum requirements of a buyer, there’s no need for us to invest in such products.

 While the sound was clean on low and average volume, it becomes a bit muddy when you go all out.
 The lack of subwoofer contributes a large part to this issue, but you can’t expect more from a single mid-sized speaker.

-If you’re ready to invest in the PLAY:3 speakers, the sound issue can be managed by purchasing several PLAY:3 devices.
+If you’re ready to invest in the PLAY:3 speaker, the sound issue can be managed by purchasing several PLAY:3 devices.
 For example, if you can get two speakers, each can take one side of the stereo channel.

-On the other hand, while pairing two speakers might help the bass issues, it’s unlikely for anyone to place two SONOS PLAY:3 speakers in the same room.
+Having said that, while pairing two speakers might help the bass issues, it’s unlikely for anyone to place two SONOS PLAY:3 speakers in the same room.